 This course introduces the novice nursing student to the profession of nursing.
-Ways to enhance learning throughout the program are identified along with educational resourses available at the college.
+Ways to enhance learning throughout the program are identified along with educational resources available at the college.
 Emphasis is placed on assisting students to develop interpersonal relationships with faculty and other nursing students to provide a supportive network.
 Critical thinking introduced.

-Prerequisites: Nursing students only or permission
+Prerequisites: Nursing students only or permission of

-Prerequisites: Nursing students only or permission of chairperson School of Nursing.
+chairperson School of Nursing.
 NUR 2024 - Nursing Skills

 This course provides the opportunity to learn and practice procedures that will be necessary for giving nursing care to clients of all ages.
 Emphasis is on the development of psychomotor skills needed to give personal care and foster hygiene, to administer medications, to maintain safety, to meet mobility needs, to meet energy needs, and to meet elimination needs.
 Students will learn procedures in the college laboratory and will have opportunities to practice them in select clinical areas.

-Lecture hours/Lab hours: 2 hours lecture, 6 hours lab Pre or Co-requisites: BIO 2020.
+Lecture hours/Lab hours: 2 hours lecture, 3 hours clinical, 3 hours laboratory